 Working with both interior and exterior dimensions; true holism

 According to Integral Philosophy or Meta-theory, currently Tony's overall guiding framework, there are two core dimensions of reality (which are also sub-divided into the individual and collective).
 They co-evolve, development in one reinforcing development in the other.
 They are the Interior dimensions of consciousness, subjective experience and intention and the Exterior dimensions of the physical world of matter and energy and the material or gross body.
-Exterior practises such as those based on bodywork, such as Tai Chi and much Chi Kung are considerably more effective in improving health and well-being if combined with interior ones such as meditation.
+Exterior practises such as those based on bodywork, such as Tai Chi and much Chi Kung are considerably more effective in improving health and well-being if combined with interior ones such as mindfulness and meditation.

 Indeed Many of the Eastern practises such as Tai Chi, Chi Kung, Yoga and many martial arts originally included meditation often as a central part of their training but had that interior aspect removed or considerably watered down as they started to be taught in the West.
 Tony’s Tai Chi Kung class involves some degree of meditational focus.
 Also his meditation class will include some standing and moving meditation.
 Those taking part in both regular classes (Tai Chi Kung and Meditation) will receive a fee discount.